Tytan888/CSSWENG-S11-G1/README.md

 ☎️ Actual Outcome:
 What is the actual outcome produced because of the bug.

-🎶 Steps to Reproduce
+🎶 Steps to Reproduce:

 Show step by step how to produce the bug.
-If possible, provide screenshots each step especially if the bug is for frontend.
+If possible, provide screenshots for each step, especially if the bug is for frontend.

 ---End of Copy Paste---